-In a world where women are marking their imprints in every field, an Indo-American astronaut has also marked her imprints all the way to the moon.
-One such astronaut is Sunita William who has achieved immense recognition for her expedition 32/33 and also has the record for the only female to have the maximum number of spacewalks (seven) and maximum hours of spacewalk timing (50 hours, 40 minutes) from expedition 14/15.
+In a world where women are marking their imprints in every field, Sunita Williams biography tells us of an Indo-American astronaut who has marked her imprints all the way to the moon.
+She is an astronaut who has achieved immense recognition for her expedition 32/33 and has the record for the only female to have the maximum number of spacewalks (seven) and maximum hours of spacewalk timing (50 hours, 40 minutes) from expedition 14/15.
 She also holds a record for being the only woman to have spent more than 195 days in space.
 This blog talks about the biography of Sunita Williams and her achievements.

 Name | Sunita Lyn Williams |